BiyaDavis/Excel_cleaning_analysing/README.md

 # Excel_cleaning_analysing
 Importing some data from a department which relates to inventory information about their fleet of vehicles.
 The data is in comma-separated value (CSV) format and the data also needs cleaning up before doing any kind of analysis.
+Link used -
+- <a herf="https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr"> under a Public Domain license.

-#Tasks Performed for Cleaning the Data
+# Tasks Performed for Cleaning the Data
 Save the CSV file as an XLSX file
 Column widths: Sort out the widths of all columns so that the data is clearly visible in all cells.
 Empty rows: Used the Filter feature to look for blanks and removed all empty rows from the data.